-8. Rechargeable repairs
+9. Rechargeable repairs

-- 8.1 In certain cases where CDS carries out a repair outside of our statutory or regulatory repair responsibilities as a landlord, we may seek to recover the cost of that repair from the responsible resident.
+- 9.1 In certain cases where CDS carries out a repair outside of our statutory or regulatory repair responsibilities as a landlord, we may seek to recover the cost of that repair from the responsible resident.
 This applies to both current residents and those that are relinquishing their tenancy and moving out.
-Examples of rechargeable repairs include: - Work caused as a result of neglect, wilful damage or misuse (including accidental damage) by an occupant or their visitors - Work required between tenancies to correct any neglect, wilful damage, misuse (including accidental damage) and unauthorised alterations to the property during the last tenancy, as well as for the cost of removing items left in the property and storing them, if required. - Work resulting from a claim of a criminal act like vandalism but the resident does not produce a verifiable crime reference number. - 8.2 CDS will take action to remedy the danger or breach caused by any resident alterations that are dangerous or breach statutory regulations.
-We will recharge the resident for the associated costs. - 8.3 CDS will pursue payment, which in cases above a certain amount will involve legal action. - 8.4 If a resident is unable to arrange for works that are their responsibility, CDS may agree with the resident to carry out the works at the resident's expense, subject to manager's authorisation.
-Typically, the cost of the repairs should be paid in advance of the work being done, except in the case of an emergency where delaying works would put people or property at serious risk, in which case payment can be made after the repair is completed.
+Examples of rechargeable repairs include: - Work caused as a result of neglect, wilful damage or misuse (including accidental damage) by an occupant or their visitors. - Work required between tenancies to correct any neglect, wilful damage, misuse (including accidental damage) and unauthorised alterations to the property during the last tenancy, as well as for the cost of removing items left in the property and storing them, if required. - Work resulting from a claim of a criminal act like vandalism, but the resident does not produce a verifiable crime reference number.

+- 9.2 We will work to support victims of domestic abuse.
+If a resident informs us that damage was caused to a property as a result of domestic abuse or an illegitimate visitor where the resident does not feel able to obtain a crime reference number, the Repairs Manager has the authority within usual financial authority limits to carry out the required repairs and not recharge the resident. - 9.3 CDS will take action to remedy the danger or breach caused by any resident alterations (whether authorised or not) that are dangerous or breach statutory regulations.
+We will recharge the resident for the associated costs. - 9.4 CDS will generally pursue payment for rechargeable repairs, including taking legal action, where appropriate. - 9.5 If a resident is unable to arrange for works that are their responsibility, CDS may agree with the resident to carry out the works at the resident's expense, subject to manager's authorisation.
+Typically, the cost of the repairs will need to be paid in advance of the work being done, except in the case of an emergency where delaying works would put people or property at serious risk, in which case payment can be made after the repair is completed.

-9. Condensation and Mould
+10. Condensation and Mould

-- 9.1 The effects of condensation and mould can be a challenge, particularly during the winter months. - 9.2 In most cases, condensation and mould needs to be managed by the customer through the effective use of heating and ventilation systems.
-We provide residents with information regarding condensation and mould in the following ways: - When a resident reports a problem with condensation and mould to us, we will give them advice over the phone. - There is more detailed information on our website about managing condensation and mould and how to prevent it - If a resident is unable to reduce the problem after following our advice, we will visit the property to determine the cause and advise/take action accordingly. - 9.3 Where we carry out works to reduce condensation and mould, we may also apply a mould wash to remove existing mould.
-It is the resident's responsibility to redecorate affected areas.
+- 10.1 The effects of condensation and mould can be a challenge, particularly during the winter months. - 10.2 In most cases, condensation and mould needs to be managed by the customer through the effective use of heating and ventilation, taking care to use extractor fans and open windows to allow normal moisture from activities like bathing and cooking to escape and wiping down affected surfaces rather than allowing moisture to build up.
+We provide residents with information regarding condensation and mould in the following ways: - When a resident reports a problem with condensation and mould to us, we will give them advice over the phone. - There is more detailed information on our website about managing condensation and mould and how to prevent it - If a resident is unable to reduce the problem after following our advice, we will visit the property to determine the cause and advise/take action accordingly. - 10.3 Where we carry out works to reduce condensation and mould, we will usually also apply a mould wash to remove existing mould.
+It is the resident's responsibility to redecorate affected areas and clean or replace personal items damaged by mould.

-10. Complaints
+11. Complaints and Compensation

-10.1 Any dissatisfaction related to our repairs service or one of our contractors will be handled in line with our Complaints Policy.
+11.1 Any dissatisfaction or requests for compensation related to our repairs service will be handled in line with our Complaints Policy.

-11. Planned Maintenance
+12. Planned Maintenance